Published by Carl Hedinger. Last Updated on August 22, 2023.

-Setrock Creek Falls is one of North Carolina‘s most beautiful waterfalls, sitting at the base of Mount Mitchell.
+Setrock Creek Falls is one of North Carolina‘s most beautiful waterfalls, sitting at the base of Mount Mitchell in Pisgah National Forest.
 It’s also one of the easiest to reach in the area, so you can bring younger kids along for this one!

 The Setrock Creek Falls hike might be short and kid-friendly, but we included it among the best Black Mountains hikes.
 That’s because we think all ages and skill levels of hikers can enjoy this wonderful place.

 In case you’re unfamiliar with this waterfall and the area around it, we’ve organized this guide to get you to the trailhead, to Setrock Creek Falls, and beyond.
 Here’s what you’ll find below: